christianhbye/21cmVAE/README.rst

 Dependencies: Python>=3.6, Tensorflow>=2.5, h5py, numpy.

-Recommended: matplotlib, jupyter, ipykernel (required for the sample notebooks).
+Optional: matplotlib, jupyter, ipykernel (all required for the sample notebooks), pytest (for testing).

 The simplest way to install 21cmVAE with all dependencies is with pip.
 We recommend doing this in a `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_.